 Complications associated with the use of the antipsychotic drug include problems with patients’ metabolism, leading to weight gain and dangerously high blood sugar levels, abnormally low blood pressure, seizures and difficulty swallowing.

-These side effects and complications are in addition to two black box warnings; one indicating life-threatening risks to elderly patients with dementia taking Abilify, and the other advising patients that drugs like Abilify can lead to thoughts of suicide, and if prematurely stopped, even suicide itself.
+These side effects and complications are in addition to two black box warnings; one indicating life-threatening risks to elderly patients with dementia taking Abilify, and the other advising patients that drugs like Abilify can lead to thoughts of suicide.

 The condition is characterized by fever, altered mental status, muscle rigidity, and autonomic dysfunction.
 Autonomic functioning is related to the autonomic nervous system of the body that controls involuntary or unconscious functions, such as heart rate, digestion, respiratory rate, urination, sexual arousal, fight-or-flight response and pupillary response (such as dilating and narrowing of the pupil in response to changes in light).